Who said that time travel wasn't possible?

 Although Hokkaido and Honshu are separated by the Tsugaru Strait, the two islands are connected by the underwater railway Seikan Tunnel.
 The Seikan is the longest and deepest working undersea rail tunnel in the world, being about 54km long and 240m under the sea level.

 There are a few different options for getting to Hokkaido, and one of them is the Shinkansen.
 It takes about 4.5 hours from Tokyo, and tickets can be booked in advance online.
-Another option is a ferry from Aomori to Hakodate, which takes 3 hours and 40 minutes and costs about 2,000 yen.
+Another option is a ferry from Aomori to Hakodate, which takes 3 hours and 40 minutes.

 In addition, Hokkaido has 12 domestic airports served by Japan Airlines, All Nippon Airways, AIR DO, Skymark Airlines, Fuji Dream Airlines, Peach Aviation, Jetstar Japan and Vanilla Air.
 And one international airport served by Korean, Chinese, Russian and even American airlines.
 Domestic flight tickets can range from 10,000 yen to 70,000 yen the round trip, so make sure to research and purchase them ahead of time.